Mechanical bull

 A mechanical bull, also known as a bucking machine, is a device that replicates the sensation of riding a bucking animal, such as a rodeo bull or horse, popularized by Sherwood Cryer.
 It is usually powered by a variable-speed electric motor.
 Padded flooring is often installed around the equipment in order to reduce the likelihood of injury to those thrown off it.

-A "quick stop" motor allows the operator to safely control the ride and ensure safety for the rider; this feature allows the operator to stop the ride prior to a rider being thrown.
-The trained operator at the variable speed control box regulates the unit's Buck-and-Spin speed, as well as spin direction.
-The equipment has the capability of starting rides very slowly and speeds can be advanced according to a rider's ability.
+A "quick-stop" motor allows the operator to safely control the ride and ensure safety for the rider; this feature allows the operator to stop the ride prior to a rider being thrown.
+The trained operator at the variable speed control box regulates the unit's buck and spin speeds, as well as spin direction.
+The equipment has the capability of starting rides very slowly, and speeds can be advanced according to a rider's ability.
 It can go slowly and simply spin for beginners and run at greater speed for experts.

-Prior to the development of a bucking machine, a simpler device was created by attaching ropes (sometimes a rope-and-pulley system) to the ends of a large barrel, suspending it from four points, often tall posts or the rafters of a barn.
+Prior to the development of a bucking machine a simpler device was created by attaching ropes (sometimes a rope-and-pulley system) to the ends of a large barrel, suspending it from four points, often tall posts or the rafters of a barn.
 A saddle or bucking equipment would be added, and then a rider would straddle the barrel.
 Two to four other people would move the barrel by pulling on the ropes to emulate the movement of an animal.
 This "bucking barrel" is still also used as a less-expensive option for practice and entertainment.

-Mechanical bulls have existed for decades as a training device for rodeo competitors, as they enable a rider of rough stock (bucking horses and bulls) to enhance rodeo performance and refine skills without the risk and unpredictability of a live animal.
-Although mechanical bulls are still routinely used for rodeo training, they are also utilized as an amusement ride, both as a mobile rental (i.e., party entertainment) and stationary entertainment found in bars, restaurants, and clubs; these may be surrounded by a blown-air inflated structure similar to a "bounce house" or foam pits for safety.
+Mechanical bulls have existed for decades as training devices for rodeo competitors, as they enable a rider of (bucking horses and bulls) to enhance rodeo performance and refine skills without the risk and unpredictability of a live animal.
+Although mechanical bulls are still routinely used for rodeo training, they are also utilized as an amusement ride, both as a mobile rental (i.e., party entertainment) and as stationary entertainment, the latter found in bars, restaurants, and clubs; for safety these may be surrounded by foam pits or blown-air inflated structures similar to "bounce houses".
 There is a modified, less dangerous style used for children's parties, usually with a one-minute timer.
 Children remove their shoes to get on.
 They hold a rope or peg on the shoulder or neck of the machine, and the person who stays on for the whole minute without falling off wins a small prize.

 As a form of entertainment, the mechanical bull often includes a saddle (used only in saddle bronc riding, not bareback or bull riding) and often a model head of a bull, complete with horns.
 One of the earliest uses as a form of entertainment was at Bertrand Island Amusement Park in New Jersey), where a mechanical bucking bronco ride was introduced in the 1930s, under the name of "Ride 'Em Cowboy!".